bretton/ephemeral.services/docs/handbook/11-dns-tweaks.md

 ln<alphanumerics>
 ```

-We can now do this for our my lightning nodes and update DNS accordingly.
+We can now do this for our lightning nodes and update DNS accordingly.

 ### Useful
 Find your node at https://www.robtex.com/lightning/node/ and there is output to check what is expected from DNS, along with validation once it's setup.